 Start in an Enclosed Area

-Pick Up the Leash
+Pick up the Leash

-This isn't a lesson in walking on the leash, simply a way to get your dog used to having you hold the other end of the leash.
-If the dog or puppy is pulling or struggling on the end of the leash, let it go and try again in a few minutes.
+This isn't a lesson in walking on the leash, it is simply a way to get your dog used to you holding the other end of the leash.
+If the dog is pulling or struggling at the end of the leash, let it go and try again in a few minutes.

 Don't Give Leash Corrections